-- 1. Adding separated/buffered bicycle lanes.
+- Adding separated/buffered bicycle lanes.

-- 2. Constructing new sidewalks.
+- Constructing new sidewalks.

-- 3. Constructing new trails.
+- Constructing new trails.

-- 4. Implementing road diets.
+- Implementing road diets.

-- 5. Constructing or paving shoulders to accommodate bicyclists.
+- Constructing or paving shoulders to accommodate bicyclists.

-- 6. Using signs to communicate bicycle travel ways (e.g., shared lanes, start/end of bicycle lanes).
+- Using signs to communicate bicycle travel ways (e.g., shared lanes, start/end of bicycle lanes).

-- 7. Placing in-pavement markings.
+- Placing in-pavement markings.

-- 8. Constructing underpasses.
+- Constructing underpasses.

 Cerrillos Road is a heavily traveled multi-lane arterial.
-The completion of two of the three reconstruction phases provides designated lanes for commercial access, modernized intersections, bicycle lanes, sidewalks (see Figure 6).
-The SFMPO collaborated with the NMDOT to assess the streets and roads, land use, and the various road users and propose an improvement that balanced safety and capacity.
+The completion of two of the three reconstruction phases provides designated lanes for modernized commercial access. intersections, bicycle lanes, and sidewalks (see figure 6).
+The SFMPO collaborated with the NMDOT to assess the streets and roads, land use, and the various road users and propose an improvement balanced safety and capacity.